We made this tutorial in a rush for one of our customers; maybe someone will find it useful. He wanted to create a design similar to this:

 After “diagonalization”, the design is still in perfect repeat.

-We will use same image to create the diamond shapes.
+We will use the same image to create the diamond shapes.
 Use Edit > Select all.
 Then Edit > Copy.
 Then Edit > Paste.
-You will get layer over the original image.
+You will get a layer over the original image.
 At the moment, both are the same.

 Make the background color transparent (double click on the color tab), and flip the layer using the mirror icon.

-And now to the last stage – we will use the Wave filter again, but this time we will create weaves in both direction in same time.
-Set the X to 8 – it means 2 full waves in the vertical direction; set Y to 4 – it means 1 full wave in horizontal direction.
+And now to the last stage – we will use the Wave filter again, but this time we will create weaves in both directions in same time.
+Set the X to 8 – it means 2 full waves in the vertical direction; set Y to 4 – it means 1 full wave in the horizontal direction.
 Set the amplitude in the Value field.

 Choose Filter > Wave > Horizontal and vertical.
 You will get something like this:

-You can repeat procedure, or first use horizontal-vertical and then horizontal again with different wave number or amplitude or whatever you like.
+You can repeat the procedure, or first use horizontal-vertical and then horizontal again with different wave number or amplitude or whatever you like.
 There are endless possibilities.